DeviprasadShetty9833/Python_Tutorial/README.md

 ```

-> - Here, input() prompts the user with "Enter your name:" and stores the input 'Dhanesh'.
+> - Here, input() prompts the user with "Enter your name:" and stores the input 'Dhanesh' of datatype string.
 > - print() displays "Hello, Dhanesh!
 Welcome!" using the value of name.